simon-anthony/VodafoneOEM/libexec/README.md

 	In order to discover the cluster database (rac_database) target it is necessary to:

-	1. An agent installed on all nodes of the cluster (1360183.1)
+	a.
+An agent installed on all nodes of the cluster (1360183.1)

-	2. It is also necessary to firstly discover (add) the 'cluster' target.
+	b.
+It is also necessary to firstly discover (add) the 'cluster' target.

 		The steps here are: